 - The total number of devices including the GPIB interface card is no more than 15. - The total length of all cables used is no more than 2 meters times the number of devices connected together, up to a maximum of 20 meters.
-(Refer to table 2-2 for a list of GPIB cables available from Agilent Technologies.) - Do not stack more than three connector blocks together on any GPIB connector. - Make sure all connectors are fully seated and the lock screws are firmly finger-tightened.
+(Refer to table 2-2 for a list of available GPIB cables.) - Do not stack more than three connector blocks together on any GPIB connector. - Make sure all connectors are fully seated and the lock screws are firmly finger-tightened.